PyWavelets/pywt/doc/source/index.rst

 on `Analysis and Classification of Medical Signals using Wavelet Transforms` and was maintained until 2012 by its `original developer`_.
-In 2013 maintenance was taken over in a new repo (`https://github.com/rgommers/pywt`__) by a larger development teams with stated support from the original developer.
+In 2013 maintenance was taken over in a new repo (`https://github.com/rgommers/pywt`__) by a larger development team - a move supported by the original developer.
-At the moment it's not yet clear if that repo will become a full fork under a new name or if the PyWavelets name can be kept.
-The latter is preferred but requires permission from the original developer (see `https://github.com/nigma/pywt/issues/13`__  for current status on this issue).
+The repo move doesn't mean that this is a fork - the package continues to be developed under the name "PyWavelets", and released on PyPi and Github (see `https://github.com/nigma/pywt/issues/13`__ for the discussion where that was decided).

 All contributions including bug reports, bug fixes, new feature implementations and documentation improvements are welcome.
 Moreover, developers with an